estebanvquiros/simple-landing-page/README.md

 - Used the box model for layout and spacing.
 - Differentiated between block and inline elements.
 - Implemented Flexbox for alignment and responsiveness.

+## 📸 Image Credits
+The images used in this project were sourced from [Pexels](https://www.pexels.com/).
+All images are free to use under the Pexels license.